Overview

 What medicines are used for heart failure?

-This list includes most of the common medicines used to treat heart failure.
+This list includes many of the common medicines used to treat heart failure.
 You will get more details on the specific medicines your doctor prescribes.

-• Aldosterone receptor antagonists.
-These are a type of diuretic.
-They make the kidneys get rid of extra fluid and lower blood pressure.
+- Aldosterone receptor antagonists.
+These make the kidneys get rid of extra fluid and lower blood pressure.
 They also help keep the heart muscle healthy.

-• Diuretics.
+- Diuretics.
 These reduce swelling.
-They do this by helping the kidneys get rid of excess fluid.
+They do this by helping the kidneys get rid of extra fluid.
 They also help prevent fluid buildup in the lungs.

-• SGLT2 inhibitors.
-These help the kidneys get rid of excess fluid and sodium.
+- Sodium-glucose transporter 2 (SGLT2) inhibitors.
+These help the kidneys get rid of extra fluid and salt (sodium).
 They may widen the blood vessels and reduce the workload on the heart.

 What can you do to make problems less likely?

-• Make a list of all the prescription and over-the-counter medicines you take.
-Include everything you take, even herbs and other products.
+- Tell your doctor all the medicines you take.
+This includes other prescription medicines, over-the-counter medicines, vitamins, supplements, and herbal remedies.
 Take the list to each doctor or hospital visit.
 Ask your doctor if there are any things on your list that you don't need.
 Find out if there are things you shouldn't take.
 Anytime you see a doctor, bring your list of medicines.

-• Know your medicines by name.
+- Know your medicines by name.
 Understand what they do.
 Know how to take each one.
-Read all the information sheets that come with your medicines.
-You can go online or find books that list the side effects and interactions of medicines.
+Check the information that comes with your medicine, or ask your doctor or pharmacist about the side effects of each medicine you take.

 Where can you learn more?